davewhiteland/keyshape-diagram/docs.md

 You can change the layout further with CSS.

-### Button labels

-The default labels on the buttons are **step**, **run** and **stop** (and **reset** and **stopping**).
-You can override any of these with:

-    data-ksd-button-labels="stop:halt, stopping: halting"

-If you are generating these programmatically (e.g., an i18n build process) a JSON object in there also works, so this is equivalengt:

-    data-ksd-button-labels='{"stop":"halt", "stopping":"halting"}'

-Any labels you don't specify remain the (English) defaults.

-### End of timeline

-THe keyshape-diagram code assumes the end-of-animation marker is called `end`.
-If it isn't, add it explicitly:

-    data-ksd-end-marker="finished"

 ## CSS

-Each of the components has `ksd` class.
+Each of the components has `ksd` class, and extra classes to allow you to select them for further styling (the layout control only affects their relative order in the DOM).

-The three buttons are in a `div`:
+The three buttons are in a `<div>` with class `ksd-button-block`.

-    class="ksd ksd-button-block"

-The captions are in a tag (type depends on what you used):
+The captions are in a tag (type depends on what you used) with class `ksd-captions`.

-    class="ksd-captions"
+If you didn't give the diagram (that is, the `<object>` element) a unique id, KeyshapeDiagram with allocate one.
+The id is also used to generate ids for the components and their children, so you can access them programmatically too. _TODO!
+This is a work in progress!_

-## Dev/implemention notes
+## Dev/implementation notes

-* TODO: although diagrams are granted unique IDs if they haven't already got one, that's not bubbling down into their children yet — and it should to allow CSS and JS custom manipulation.
+* TODO: although diagrams are granted unique IDs if they haven't already got one, that's not fully bubbling down into their children yet — and it should to allow CSS and JS custom manipulation.

-* something about removing the embedded captions (from the object tag) in consistently nut unexpectedly broke the SVG animation in Safari, so that's now handled in an idosyncratic way
+* something about removing the embedded captions (from the object tag) in consistently nut unexpectedly broke the SVG animation in Safari, so that's now handled in an idiosyncratic way

 * should be fine with multiple diagrams on the same page